Boer War Memorial, Gatton

 Boer War Memorial is a heritage-listed war memorial at Crescent Street, Gatton, Queensland, Australia.
 It was designed by William Hodgen and produced by Toowoomba mason William Bruce.
 It was built in 1908, and was unveiled on 3 August by Governor of Queensland, Lord Chelmsford.
-The memorial honours four local men who died in or as a result of the war, and is one of only three known Boer War memorials in Queensland.
+The memorial honours four local men who died in or as a result of the Boer War, and is one of only three known Boer War memorials in Queensland.
 It is also known as the Fallen Soldiers Memorial and the South African War Memorial.

 The memorial consists of a life-size statue of a digger, atop a pedestal with marble plaques stating the names and ranks of the men who died.
 The memorial was originally located in the intersection of Railway and Crescent Streets and was moved to its current location in the late 1970s.
 In 1984 the monument was sandblasted to remove layers of paint.
 The original statue had been made of Italian marble; it was replaced at some stage by the current sandstone statue, and when or for what reason is unknown.
 The memorial was added to the Queensland Heritage Register on 21 October 1992.